KidSpark/tutorials/2-2-if-statements-1.md

 ## Step 6

-Click **Finish** and review the next section in the curriculum packet.
+Click **Finish**, turn off the Spark:bit, and review the next section in the curriculum packet.